xnajasho/tp/docs/UserGuide.md

 **:information_source: Summary of the various constraints for each field:**<br>

 The various fields in a contact have differing constraints from one another.
 Below are the contraints to ensure valid fields are entered correctly.
-Fields which are left out can have no restrictions on input.
+Fields which are not mentioned have no restrictions on input.

 **Name (Compulsory)**
    * Names can only contain alphanumeric characters/spaces/hyphens/underscores.<br>